redpanda-data/redpanda/docs/www/data-migration.md

 > **_Note:_** MirrorMaker uses the `__consumer_offsets` to replicate consumer offsets between clusters.
 This is currently not supported in Redpanda, but you can follow the progress of this issue at: https://github.com/vectorizedio/redpanda/issues/1752

+## See migration in action

+Here are the basic commands to produce and consume streams:

+1. Create a topic in the source cluster.
+We'll call it "twitch_chat":

+    ```bash
+    rpk topic create twitch_chat --brokers <node IP>:<kafka API port>
+    ```

+1. Produce messages to the topic:

+    ```bash
+    rpk topic produce twitch_chat --brokers <node IP>:<kafka API port>
+    ```

+    Type text into the topic and press Ctrl + D to seperate between messages.

+    Press Ctrl + C to exit the produce command.

+1. Consume (or read) the messages from the destination cluster:

+    ```bash
+    rpk topic consume twitch_chat --brokers <node IP>:<kafka API port>
+    ```

+    Each message is shown with its metadata, like this:

+    ```bash
+    {
+    "message": "How do you stream with Redpanda?\n",
+    "partition": 0,
+    "offset": 1,
+    "timestamp": "2021-02-10T15:52:35.251+02:00"
+    }
+    ```

+Now you know the replication is working!

 ## Stop MirrorMaker

 To stop the MirrorMaker process, use `top` to find its process ID and then run: `kill <MirrorMaker pid>`

+## Troubleshooting

+If you run into any difficulty with data migration, contact us in our [Slack](https://vectorized.io/slack) community so we can help you succeed.